cwperks/eai6020/README.md

 - PIL
 - Google Cloud python

 All of the code is separated into Python notebooks.
-The primary python notebook showing all work with tesseract is eai6020-tesseract.ipynb.
+The primary python notebook showing all work with tesseract is `eai6020-tesseract.ipynb`.
 For notebooks showing the use of the different cloud services please find the corresponding notebook with its name.
 A separate file will be sent with authentication details for the cloud services.

+# Navigation

+- Notebooks are in the `notebook/` directory.
+The primary notebook is `eai6020-tesseract.ipynb`.
+- Results are in `Results/`
+- The Clusters are in `Clusters/` - The notebook generates this as well.
+Original images are in a folder with the same name they were provided to us.
+- If you want to run the cloud services you can find the secrets bundle into the zip of this project - these are not available on the Github.
+- The Github link to this project is https://github.com/cwperks/eai6020